-I, , release the University of Scranton from any liability related to health consequences to myself experiences. or the fetus as a result of my clinical I have presented written consent from my physic nursing program. (attach consent from physiciar I have presented written confidential confirmation Nursing. (attach confirmation from physician/mic I understand that the clinical faculty will not know recognized potential threat to the welfare of myse responsibility to discuss any concerns regarding elf or the fetus.
-I understand that it is my I understand that I must follow all mandated univ ersal precautions.
-I understand that pregnancy-related injuries sust be the responsibility of the University of Scrantor I understand the above restrictions and responsible accept responsibility for complying with them. bilities that have been placed upon me.
-I Ctudent/Cianature Doto Student/Signature Date Student (Printed Name)
+I, , release the University of Scranton from any elf or the fetus as a result of my clinical I have presented written consent from my physic nursing program. (attach consent from physicia I have presented written confidential confirmation Nursing. (attach confirmation from physician/m understand that the clinical faculty will not knowingly assign me to a situation that poses a recognized potential threat to the welfare of myself or the fetus.
+I understand that it is my responsibility to discuss any concerns regarding my clinical assignment with my instructor.
+I understand that I must follow all mandated univ versal precautions.
+I understand that pregnancy-related injuries sus be the responsibility of the University of Scranto I understand the above restrictions and respons accept responsibility for complying with them. ibilities that have been placed upon me.
+I Student/Signature Date Student (Printed Name)